nathanphan26/OneApp/README.md

 # OneApp

-An all in one application to view social media feeds
+An all in one application to view social media feeds.

+## Getting Started